udippant/base-drafts/draft-ietf-quic-transport.md

 # Packetization and Reliability {#packetization}

-A sender bundles one or more frames in a QUIC packet (see {{frames}}).
+A sender bundles one or more frames in a QWIK packet (see {{frames}}).

-A sender can minimize per-packet bandwidth and computational costs by bundling as many frames as possible within a QUIC packet.
+A sender can minimize per-packet bandwidth and computational costs by bundling as many frames as possible within a QWIK packet.
 A sender MAY wait for a short period of time to bundle multiple frames before sending a packet that is not maximally packed, to avoid sending out large numbers of small packets.
 An implementation may use knowledge about application sending behavior or